-The primary challenge in distinguishing an elastomer vs. polymer is that elastomers are a subset of polymers.
+The primary challenge in distinguishing an elastomer vs polymer is that elastomers are a subset of polymers.
 When you hear the word ‘elastomer,’ think ‘elastic,’ for the term is in fact derived from ‘elastic polymer.’
 The elasticity of elastomers is a good reason why this particular polymer is often used interchangeably with the word, ‘rubber.’
 Nevertheless, an elastomer is a polymer with viscoelasticity, having properties of both viscosity and elasticity.
+Below, we break down the primary differences between elastomer vs polymer.

 What is an Elastomer?